What is the 5 Whys Technique?

-Although it is referred to as 5 Whys there is no magic in the number 5.
-Certain problems will be solved with fewer than 5 or more than 5 questions.
-The goal is simply to ensure that the team has understood the problem as well as possible.
-Once the root cause is found, a correct solution will be easier to establish.
+Though called 5 Whys, there is no magic in the number 5.
+You can use fewer or more than five questions to solve a problem.
+The goal is to ensure that the team has understood the problem as well as possible.
+Once you found the root cause, a correct solution will be easier to establish.

 The wisdom of children and geniuses

-It’s been said that if Albert Einstein had an hour to solve a problem, he would spend the first 55 minutes figuring out the proper question to ask.
-The 5 Whys technique is aligned with this kind of thinking.
-Young children naturally ask why? - they instinctively know that this is the way they’ll get to the truth.
-And while it often exasperates adults, who finally give in and say “because I said so”, this truly is a genius technique of getting answers.
+They say that if Albert Einstein had an hour to solve a problem, he would spend the first 55 minutes figuring out the right question to ask.
+The 5 Whys technique aligns with this kind of thinking.
+Young children naturally ask why? - they instinctively know that this is the way to get to the truth.
+And while it often exasperates adults, who finally give up and say because I said so, it truly is a genius technique of getting answers.

 When and where to use 5 Whys

-The technique can be used while doing Gemba, when the team is mapping the value stream and discover an activity that constitutes a waste.
+The technique is often used during Gemba walks.
+It’s also handy when the team is mapping the value stream and discovers an activity that constitutes a waste.
 Finally, using 5 Whys helps when all kinds of problems crop up.
-In each of these situations, 5 Whys can be used to get to the root cause of what is happening.
+In each of these situations, 5 Whys will help get to the root cause.

 The 5 Whys technique can also work in group settings through the use of boards or flip charts.
-The team can start with their original question and follow the trail to the source by asking why at the start of each explanation.
+The team can start with their original question and follow the trail to the source by asking why, following each explanation.

 Example Let’s consider how a restaurant can use the 5 Whys to get to the bottom of a problem.
 The restaurant owner finds customers stating they are not satisfied with the food.
-The problem is being reported by the cashier at the front desk after the customers have paid their bills.
+The front desk cashier reports the fact after the customers have paid their bills.

 So, the owner calls in everyone - the front desk staff, the kitchen staff, and the waiters, and on their whiteboard, he writes down in large font: Why do we have unhappy customers?